couchbase-partners/google-deployment-manager-couchbase/cloudlauncher/README.md

 # Cloud Launcher

 This folder contains artifacts for the Couchbase Cloud Launcher offer.
-This should not be used diretly, but through the Cloud Launcher instead.
+This should not be used directly, but through the Cloud Launcher instead.

 # Build VM Image